sherryrich/heard-it/README.md

 * I want to be able create, read, edit and delete my post(s) / article(s)
 * I want to be able to leave comments on all posts
 * I want to be able to Like & unlike post(s) / article(s)
-* I want to be able to view all other posts / articles by using the search functionailty
+* I want to be able to view all other posts / articles by using the search functionality
 * I want to be able to make changes to the post by editing post(s) / article(s)
-* I want to be able to Remove / delete post(s) / article(s) permentatly
+* I want to be able to Remove / delete post(s) / article(s) permanently

 ## Agile Development Process
 * I used GitHub for Automated Kanban Project Management.
 [Click Here](https://github.com/sherryrich/heard-it/blob/main/docs/project_user_stories.PNG)